Ninewells Hospital: History

 The proposal for the new hospital was put forward in May 1960 and final permission was accepted by Parliament in February 1962.
 The first phase of the project was due to take six years at a cost of £9 million.
 Designed by Robert Matthew Johnson-Marshall and partners, the protracted construction began in August 1964.
 The hospital was initially designed to hold 800 beds, and the ward units were planned on the 'race track' principle.
 The foundation stone was laid on 9 September 1965, by Lord Hughes.
 The infirmary was built onto the side of a hill and the practicalities of the design were influenced by airport check in.
 Phase I of the building was completed in 1973, although some sections were not finished until 1975.
 The final cost was estimated as £25 million.
 Hospital admittances started on 31 January 1974 and the hospital was officially opened by the Queen Elizabeth The Queen Mother on 23 October 1974.
 At the opening ceremony, she stated "nothing that science can devise, nor money provide, will be lacking for the treatment of the patients".
 Computerised systems were used, most extensively in the laboratories, with programmes written in Dundee.

 By 1986, the hospital employed over 5,000 people and had 830 beds over 39 wards.
 At that time, the total annual cost of patient care was said to be £22 million.

 The opening of Ninewells had a major impact upon Dundee's existing hospitals.
 Dundee Royal Infirmary, which had opened in 1798 and moved to larger premises in the 1850s, had been Dundee's main hospital until the opening of Ninewells.
 From 1974, many of its functions and responsibilities were transferred to Ninewells and the infirmary ultimately closed in 1998.
 Maryfield Hospital, which had formerly been the East Poorhouse, was closed to patients in stages between 1974 and 1976 as a result of the opening of Ninewells.
 In the 1990s and 2000s, many functions of the city's King's Cross Hospital were also transferred to Ninewells.
 In 2001, a new psychiatric unit opened in the grounds of the hospital taking over some of the functions of Royal Dundee Liff Hospital.

 The pediatric department of the hospital was redeveloped and officially re-opened as the Tayside Children's Hospital in June 2006.
 In 2016, the hospital became one of the four major trauma centres in Scotland.

 The archives of the hospital are held by Archive Services, University of Dundee.
 The same archive also has a collection of microfilm copies of plans and documents relating to the construction of the hospital by Robert Matthew Johnson-Marshall & Partners.

+Roads within the hospital grounds include Tom McDonald Avenue, named after a former Lord Provost of Dundee; Wurzburg Court, named after Dundee's twin city; and Kirsty Semple Way, named after a pioneering local doctor.